 If you’re all Awa Odori-ed out and you want to experience one of Tokushima city’s best views, head to the fifth floor of the Awa Odori Kaikan to ride the ropeway to the top of Mt Bizan.
 The mountain offers beautiful panoramic views of the Tokushima plain and the Yoshino River, among other scenic spots.

-2-20 Shinmachi-bashi Tokushima city, Tokushima
+Where: 2-20 Shinmachi-bashi Tokushima City, Tokushima Prefecture

 Note: *Due to current Covid-19 restrictions, the 3D video experience is not available.
 There is, however, another Awa Odori festival video on show.

 Awa Odori performance schedules vary, so check the website beforehand.